-- Progressing through the story is actually more complicated and cryptic in the Disk System version which is a stark contrast to the NES version where things are a bit more simpler and straightforward.
+- Progressing through the story is actually more complicated and cryptic in the Disk System version, which is a stark contrast to the NES version where things are a bit simpler and more straightforward.

 - Heart Container: Despite one of the apparent levels being called "Life," that's just defense.
 You still need to find containers to increase your life meter.
 The "Magic" level function similarly; increasing it decreases the cost of some spells, rather than how much magic is available to begin with.
 Potions increase the magic meter similarly to how Heart Containers increase the life meter.

 - Heroes Want Redheads: Zelda's predecessor, the princess you need to awaken, has red hair (in both her sprite and the manual).